W1ll011/Data-Analysis-Projects/README.md

 ### Findings

 The wafer had a die yield of **47.83%**, with **521,664 DPM**.
-By far, the most common cause of die failure was parametric: drain-source current (Idss) being larger than the set boundary of 1.00E-9 A.
+By far, the most common cause of die failure was parametric: drain-source current (Idss) being larger than the set boundary of 1 nA.